makersacademy/airport_challenge/README.md

 #### What can I expect from Bananas International Airport in the future?

 * A message telling you that you can or can't land

-* Testing this airport will be up to the current standards(*)

-(*) - Couldn't get the stubs to work with new Rspec syntax.